m-tec-com/mtecconnect3dcp/README.md

 You might have to change the IP-Range of your control unit (or PC).

-The IP-Adress of the OPC UA server in the duo-mix connect and SMP connect is `10.129.4.73`.
+The default IP-Adress of the OPC UA server in the m-tec connect duo-mix 3DCP, 3DCP+, SMP 3DCP, and flow-matic control unit is `10.129.4.73`.

-## Communication

-To get started you can use [uaExpert from Unified Automation](https://www.unified-automation.com/products/development-tools/uaexpert.html).

-When controlling the machine externally you have to send a toggle-bit.
-Simply subscribe to `Livebit2extern` and actively update `Livebit2DuoMix` at the duo-mix connect.
-Check out the [example](examples/05_livebit.py)

-> :warning:
->
-> Use `Livebit2machine` instead of `Livebit2DuoMix` at the SMP connect.